maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 The ultimate goal of a program is to manipulate data.
 Data comes in two formats, *constants* which are values typed directly into the program code and cannot be changed while running, and *variables*, a letter that is used to reference a numeric value that can be changed by the program while it runs.

 Internally, FOCAL only stores numeric values.
 In the PDP-8 version, this is in the binary "three-word floating-point format".
 This format cannot be easily read by humans, so FOCAL includes functionality that converts these values to and from the decimal format we are familiar with.
 So one can type "10.5" into a program and it will automatically be converted to the internal format.
-The largest number that the format can store is +0.999999 times 10^619, and the smallest it -0.999999 times 10^619.
+The largest number that the format can store is +0.999999 times 10^619, and the smallest is -0.999999 times 10^619.

 FOCAL also needs to process textual data, or *strings*.
 String constants can be used in input and output statements and are denoted by surrounding the text in double-quotes, for instance, `TYPE "HELLO, WORLD!"`.
 The PDP-8 did not have lower-case characters, although later FOCAL dialects support them.
-Strings of this sort are only supported directly in the input and output statements, `TYPE` for output and `ASK` for input, where the constant is used as a prompt; `ASK "WHAT IS YOUR AGE",A`.
+String constants are only supported in the input and output statements, `TYPE` for output and `ASK` for input, where the constant is used as a prompt; `ASK "WHAT IS YOUR AGE",A`.

-FOCAL cannot store strings in memory, it can only store numbers.
-To work around this limitation, users found that they could type a string anywhere a number could appear as long as it was prefixed with a digit, normally using 0.
+FOCAL cannot store strings in variables or allow them to be typed in any other statements.
+To work around this limitation, users found that they could type a string anywhere in code that a number could appear as long as it was prefixed with a digit, normally using 0.
 This is a kludge; it works because the FOCAL interpreter sees a digit in the code and calls the number parser.
-Any letters following the digit are, not by design by by luck, converted to their internal character code.
+Any letters following the digit are, by luck not design, converted to their internal character code.

-So for instance, if the program performs `ASK "TYPE Y OR N",AN` and the user types "Y", this is converted to the numeric value 25.
-One can then test if the user typed a "Y" using `IF (X-0Y),,10.1`.
+So for instance, if the program performs `ASK "TYPE Y OR N",X` and the user types "Y", this is converted to the numeric value 25.
+One can then test if the user typed a "Y" using `IF (X-0Y),,10.1`. `(X-25)` performs the same test, but using `0Y` makes the intention of the program much more obvious.

 This conversion can lead to odd results.
 For instance, if the user types "YES", the conversion code will interpret that as "Y to the exponent S",

 <!-- TOC --><a name="variables"></a>
 ### Variables

 Variables, referred to as *symbols* in the FOCAL documentation, are named references to a location in computer memory holding data.
 They are a key part of any programming language.
 In most FOCAL dialects, the name can be one or two characters, the first being A to Z and the optional second character A to Z or 0 to 9.
+Valid variable names include `A`, `B1` and `XY`.
+For historical reasons, it is very common to see `I`, `J` and `K` used in most programs, often in loops.

 Most FOCAL interpreters store the values of the variables in a table with fixed-width fields.
 The first two locations in these fields hold the variable's name.
 FOCAL included a feature to list out all the variables used in a program along with their current values, and to make this line up properly in the display, single-character variable names were padded with the `@` character in these lists.
+So, for instance, the variable `A` would be printed as `A@`.

 <!-- TOC --><a name="arrays"></a>
 ### Arrays